 A: Great question and this is one of the big reasons why we can’t change yet.
 If we know someone’s barcode then manually entering a single result is easy.
 However, the problem comes when the barcode is written down wrong (think sweaty hands on a piece of paper after a run and volunteers with bad handwriting!).
-When this happens, our volunteers have to search that global database of almost 4 million people.
+When this happens, our volunteers have to search that global database of over 6 million people.
 There are a lot of people with similar names in there!
 There are also people who register with their middle name and people who don’t update their home parkrun.
 This means that it can sometimes take several minutes to find someone manually in the system.
 If we relaxed our rules, some parkruns might only have a few manual entries each week so they might not see this as a problem.
 However, all of our events are growing and many of our events could easily have 30 or 40 manual entries to process every week.
 If even some of these are ambiguous or tricky to find then a few minutes can rapidly turn into a large amount of extra time for our volunteers on a Saturday morning.

 The bottom line is that printed barcodes work really well in keeping parkrun consistent every week at every event.
 It helps us keep it as simple as possible.
 Our “no printed barcode – no time” policy is therefore black and white, just like a printed barcode.